Blog · Review Essay · Last reviewed June 16, 2026

 The Book

-The Coming Wave: Technology, Power, and the Twenty-first Century's Greatest Dilemma was published by Crown in 2023.
+The Coming Wave: Technology, Power, and the Twenty-first Century's Greatest Dilemma was published by Crown on September 5, 2023.
 Penguin Random House lists the hardcover at 352 pages, with Mustafa Suleyman as author and Michael Bhaskar as collaborator.
-Suleyman co-founded DeepMind and later became CEO of Microsoft AI; the publisher describes the book as an urgent warning about AI and other fast-developing technologies, especially the problem of containing them while there is still time.
+Suleyman co-founded DeepMind and Inflection AI; Microsoft announced in March 2024 that he had joined as executive vice president and CEO of Microsoft AI.
+The publisher frames the book around what it calls "the containment problem": keeping powerful technologies under control while they still can be shaped.

 The book's pairing of AI and synthetic biology is its most important move.
 Suleyman is not writing only about chatbots, model benchmarks, or the next product cycle.
 He is writing about tools that make intelligence and living systems more programmable, cheaper to manipulate, and easier to distribute.
 That combination gives the book a wider field of concern than ordinary AI commentary: biosecurity, state capacity, asymmetric power, automation, surveillance, open research, chips, cloud infrastructure, and the incentives of companies trying to build faster than regulators can understand.